Latent Space Smoothing for Individually Fair Representations: Experiments

-We evaluate LASSI on three datasets.
-CelebA\footnote{\url{https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html}}~\citep{liu2015deep} (restricted to non-commercial research and education purposes; \citet{liu2015deep} do not own the copyrights) contains \num[group-separator={,}]{202599} aligned and cropped face images of real-world celebrities.
-The images are annotated with the presence or absence of $40$ face attributes with various correlations between them~\citep{denton2019detecting}.
-As CelebA is highly imbalanced, we also experiment with FairFace~\citep{karkkainen2021fairface} (License: CC BY 4.0), which is balanced on race and contains \num[group-separator={,}]{97698} released images (we use padding $0.25$) of individuals from $7$ race and $9$ age groups.
-We split the training set randomly in ratio $80$:$20$ for development and evaluate on the validation set because the test set is not publicly shared.
-Finally, the 3D Shapes dataset~\citep{burgess2018shapes} (License: Apache-2.0) consists of images of 3D shapes that are procedurally generated from 6 independent latent factors: \texttt{floor hue}, \texttt{wall hue}, \texttt{object hue}, \texttt{scale}, and \texttt{orientation}.
-The 3D Shapes dataset is typically used to investigate disentanglement properties of unsupervised learning methods (\eg in the context of fairness~\citep{locatello2019fairness}).
+\textbf{Datasets} {} We evaluate LASSI on two datasets.
+CelebA~\cite{liu2015deep} contains \num[group-separator={,}]{202599} aligned and cropped face images of real-world celebrities.
+The images are annotated with the presence or absence of $40$ face attributes with various correlations between them~\cite{denton2019detecting}.
+As CelebA is highly imbalanced, we also experiment with FairFace~\cite{karkkainen2021fairface}.
+It is balanced on race and contains \num[group-separator={,}]{97698} released images (padding $0.25$) of individuals from $7$ race and $9$ age groups.
+We split the training set randomly ($80$:$20$ ratio) and evaluate on the validation set because the test set is not publicly shared.
+Further information about the datasets (including experimental ``unfairness'' of different attributes computed on CelebA) is in~\cref{app:datasets}.